How Many Human Survey Respondents is a Large Language Model Worth? An Uncertainty Quantification Perspective: Discussions

 \section{Discussions}

-We developed a general approach for converting imperfect LLM-based survey simulations into statistically valid confidence sets for population parameters of human responses.
-It identifies a simulation sample size, which is shown to be an effective human sample size and a fidelity measure of the LLM.
-Numerical experiments on LLMs and real datasets verified the coverage guarantees of our approach, and revealed heterogeneity of the LLMs' simulation fidelity across different domains.
+We developed a general framework for converting imperfect LLM-based survey simulations into statistically valid confidence sets for population parameters of human responses.
+These confidence sets quantify the uncertainty induced by human-LLM misalignment, and provide valid inference for the true human population parameter.
+Our approach identifies a simulation sample size for valid uncertainty quantification.
+The selected sample size is further shown to correspond to an effective human sample size and a fidelity measure of the LLM.
+Numerical experiments on multiple LLMs and real datasets verified the coverage guarantees of our approach and revealed substantial heterogeneity in the simulation fidelity across LLMs and domains.

 Several future directions are worth exploring.
-First, our approach does not explicitly minimize the size of the prediction set.
-A natural question is whether we can incorporate a size minimization procedure to produce smaller confidence sets with good coverage.
+First, our approach does not explicitly minimize the size of the confidence set.
+A natural question is whether we can incorporate a size minimization procedure to produce smaller confidence sets while maintaining valid coverage.
 Second, it would be interesting to see if our approach can be combined with debiasing methods to give more informative confidence sets.
-Finally, as prompt engineering is known to have crucial effects on the quality of LLM generations, it is worth investigating the impacts of prompts on the selected simulation sample size $\widehat{k}$, and how prompt engineering can be leveraged to improve the fidelity of LLM simulations.
+Finally, as prompt engineering is known to have crucial effects on the quality of LLM simulations, it is worth investigating the impacts of prompts on the selected simulation sample size $\widehat{k}$, and how prompt engineering can be leveraged to improve the fidelity of LLM simulations.